7.62×54mmR: Background

 The 7.62×54mmR is the second-oldest cartridge still in regular combat service with several major armed forces in the world.
-It is second to the .303 British which entered military service in 1889 and still remains in service, primarily in some Commonwealth nations around the world.
+It is second to the .303 British which entered military service in 1889 and remains in service, primarily in some noncombatant Commonwealth nations around the world.
 In 2021, the cartridge reached 130 years in service.
 As of December 2013 the 7.62×54mmR is mainly used in designated marksman and sniper rifles like the Dragunov sniper rifle, SV-98 and machine guns like the PKM.
 It is also one of the few (along with the .22 Hornet, .30-30 Winchester, and .303 British) bottlenecked, rimmed centerfire rifle cartridges still in common use today.
 Most of the bottleneck rimmed cartridges of the late 1880s and 1890s fell into disuse by the end of the First World War.

-The .30-06 Springfield cartridge (7.62×63 mm), with its higher service pressure and case capacity, will outperform the 7.62×54mmR when same-length test barrels are used, though this is very uncommon as .30-06 Springfield firearms are generally sold with much shorter barrels than 7.62×54mmR firearms.
-Commonly available 7.62×54mmR 150 gr commercial ammunition chronographs around 3000 ft/s from the typical Mosin-Nagant (29") barrel, while the heavier 180 gr loads chonograph in the low 2700 ft/s range.
-This is identical to .30-06 Springfield performance from a 24" barrel and slightly better than .30-06 Springfield performance from a 22-inch barrel.
+The .30-06 Springfield cartridge (7.62×63mm), with its higher service pressure and case capacity, will outperform the 7.62×54mmR when same-length test barrels are used, though this is very uncommon as .30-06 Springfield firearms are generally sold with much shorter barrels than 7.62×54mmR firearms.
+Commonly available 7.62×54mmR 150 gr commercial ammunition chronographs around 3000 ft/s from the typical Mosin-Nagant (29-inch) barrel, while the heavier 180 gr loads chonograph in the low 2700 ft/s range.
+This is identical to .30-06 Springfield performance from a 24-inch barrel and slightly better than .30-06 Springfield performance from a 22-inch barrel.

 The 7.62×54mmR originally had a 13.7 g (210 grain) "jager" round-nosed full metal jacket (FMJ) bullet.
 The projectile was replaced in 1908 by the 9.61 g Лёгкая Пуля (Lyogkaya pulya, "light bullet") spitzer bullet, whose basic design has remained to the present.
 The Lyogkaya pulya, or L-bullet, had a ballistic coefficient (G1 BC) of approximately 0.338 and (G7 BC) of approximately 0.185.